gypsydave5/gypsydave5.github.io/posts/2019-03-05-your-first-statically-typed-language.md

 published: false
 ---

 Most people's first programming language is a dynamically typed, interpreted language - JavaScript, Python or Ruby.
 These are excellent languages to learn programming with - but there's a separate category of languages in widespred use: statically typed, compiled languages - C, Go, Java, C# and many others.
-This article will try to explain the difference between the two language categories, consider some of their advantages and disadvantages, and then consider what would be a good choice of statically typed language for a new programmer to learn.
+This article will try to explain the difference between the two language categories, look at their advantages and disadvantages, and then consider what would be a good choice of statically typed language for a programmer who is only familiar with dynamically typed languages to learn.

 - [Who is this for](#who-is-this-for)
 - [What is a statically typed, compiled language?](#what-is-a-statically-typed-compiled-language)